GPUOpen-Drivers/AMDVLK/README.md

 ## Build Instructions

 ### System Requirements
-It is recommended to install 16GB RAM in your build system.
+It is recommended to install at least 16GB RAM in your build system.

 ### Build System
 * CMake 3.15 or newer is required.
 [Download](https://cmake.org/download/) and install proper one if the cmake is older than 3.15.